Stanton Creek Campground: Best Camping on the Shores of Lake Powell

 • Electricity: No hookup

 • Bathrooms: No showers, no flushing toilets.
 Vault restrooms are available seasonally.
-Bring your own toilet paper!
+Bring your own toilet paper (you can thank me later)!

 • Toilets: If vault toilets are not in operation, visitors must bring their own toilet system.
 If not in an RV, we recommend bringing wag bags.
 A toilet is required to be within 200 yards of your campsite.